 “What’s a time you built something wrong?
 How did you fix it?”

 Watch how they handle feedback.
-In technical interviews, we share a correction and see how they respond.
-Good developers learn out loud.
+In our technical interviews, we share a correction mid-conversation and observe the response.
+Good developers learn out loud and adapt quickly.

 Culture Fit